2026 Design & Window Treatment Trends: Jewel Tones, Refined Naturals & Pattern Mixing

 Organic, Natural Materials

-Natural continues to influence the aesthetics of interiors, but in 2026, we've shifted from rustic to refined.
-The focus on authentic materials, pieces that celebrate their imperfections, showcases high-quality craftmanship, emphasizing longevity and timelessness of the materials.
+Natural materials continue to influence interior aesthetics, but in 2026, we’ve shifted from a more rustic, organic look to a subtly refined, tailored interpretation.
+The focus on authentic materials, pieces that celebrate their imperfections, showcases high-quality craftsmanship, emphasizing the longevity and timelessness of the materials.

 Natural materials in window treatments are best featured in the popular woven wood shades and beautifully woven drapery fabrics.
 Additionally, we'll see a rise in the pairing of contrasting materials, forming a sense of visual comfort in interiors.